cassieeric/python_crawler/wangyiyun_songs&lyrics/README.md

 OS
-Windows or Linux , Mac is also ok!
+Windows or Linux , Mac is also work.